-Oktoberfest is such a fun German event, and it would make for an awesome co-ed fall baby shower.
+Oktoberfest is such a fun German event, and it would make for an awesome coed fall baby shower.
 Use beer steins, lederhosen, a banner that says "Welcome Baby" in German, along with fun fall colors to create this shower.
 For an unforgettable menu, include beer (of course) soft, warm pretzels, sausages, sauerkraut, and other popular Bavarian foods.

 A Baby Shower of Hay Bales and Tractors

-For couples expecting a baby boy, a fall baby shower based on John Deere tractors and harvest season a perfect idea.
+For couples expecting a baby boy, a fall baby shower based on John Deere tractors and harvest season is a perfect idea.
 Go all country with this theme and include plenty of bales of hay, tractors of all sizes, and other elements of country living.
 Use greens, browns, and tans to inspire your designs.
 Create desserts in the shapes of hay bales and tractors, and consider throwing this shower in a rustic country setting.
-Whip up country time lemonade and serve it in mason jars.
+Whip up old-fashioned lemonade and serve it in mason jars.

 Cuddles and Cocoa Baby Shower